 - Powdery mildew can grow without direct contact with water.

-- Powdery mildew thrives in summer climates.
+- Powdery mildew thrives in hot humid summer climates.

 How to Get Rid of Powdery Mildew?